 Front (Head/Shoulder/Leg) (In.)

 Third (Head/Shoulder/Leg) (In.)

 In comparison, the Infiniti QX60 leads the charge in terms of space with a legroom of 42.3 inches.
 The 2nd spot is taken up the Audi Q7 at 41.7 inches and the gatekeeper of the segment is the BMW X6 with a legroom of 40.4 inches.

 The Acura MDX sports a dual screen setup with one of them mounted to the dashtop and another one inside the center console.
 There is a huge room for improvement in this department as the entire MMI is infuriatingly downmarket.
-The response times are something that you’ll just have to live by while the rivals like the Audi Q7 offering a lot more advanced interface.
+The response times are something that you’ll just have to live by while the rivals like the Audi Q7 offers a lot more advanced and user-friendly interface.

 Multifunctional steering wheel

 Up to 5 USB ports